The following is a Plus Edition article written by and copyright by Dick Eastman.

 This article describes a method of killing two birds with one stone.

 The first question concerns corruption within your genealogy database.
 Is your data still good?
 Or have read errors or write errors managed to corrupt the database?
 When you make a backup, are you backing up a good database or are you simply making a (corrupted) copy of a corrupted database?
-Read my earlier article “Always Test Your Backups!” at http://goo.gl/sNRxZe for description of the problem.
-Pay close attention to comments from newsletter readers that were posted at the end of the article.
 The problem is real and has happened to quite a few genealogists.
+Luckily, it is easy to periodically “test” your database.

 The second question concerns the integrity of your database.
 Are you confident of the accuracy of your genealogy data?
 You might be amazed at how many databases I see that include mothers giving birth at the age of eight, marriages at age twelve, or deaths at the age of 135.
 Sometimes you even find a person with a birth date prior to those of his parents.
 Download almost any GEDCOM file from the Internet and I suspect you can find similar problems.